spred: Solving $L_1$ Penalty with SGD: Related Works

 \section{Related Works}

 \textbf{L1 Penalty}.
 It is well-known that the $L_1$ penalty leads to a sparse solution \citep{wasserman2013all}.
-For linear models, the objectives with $L_1$ regularization are usually convex, but they are not easy to solve because the objective becomes non-differentiable exactly at the point where sparsity is achieved (namely, the origin).
-Previous literature often proposes special algorithms for solving the $L_1$ penalty for a specific task.
-For example, lasso finds a sparse weight solution for a linear regression task.
-The original lasso paper suggests a method based on the quadratic programming algorithms \citep{tibshirani1996regression}.
+For linear models, the objectives with $L_1$ regularization are usually convex, but they are challenging to solve because the objective becomes non-differentiable precisely at the point where sparsity is achieved (namely, the origin).
+The mainstream literature often proposes special algorithms for solving the $L_1$ penalty for a specific task.
+For example, the original lasso paper suggests a method based on the quadratic programming algorithms \citep{tibshirani1996regression}.
 Later, algorithms such as coordinate descent \citep{friedman2010regularization} and least-angle regression (LARS) \citep{efron2004least} have been proposed as more efficient alternatives.
-One major problem of the coordinate descent algorithm is that it scales badly as the number of parameters increases and is difficult to parallelize.
-Yet another line of work advocates the iterative thresholding algorithms for solving lasso \citep{beck2009fast}, but it is unclear how ISTA could be generalized to solve general nonconvex problems.
-This optimization problem also applies to the sparse multinomial logistic regression problem \citep{cawley2006sparse}, which relies on a diagonal second-order coordinate descent algorithm.
-Another important problem is the nonconvex $L_1$-sparse coding problem.
-This problem can be decomposed into two convex problems, and \cite{lee2006efficient} has utilized this feature to propose the sign-feature algorithm.
-Our work tackles the problem of $L_1$ sparsity from a completely different angle.
-Instead of finding an efficient algorithm for a special $L_1$ problem, we transform any $L_1$ problem into a smooth problem for which the simplest gradient descent algorithms have been found efficient.
-Yet another line of works that solves an $L_1$ regularization is to replace $L_1$ with a smooth approximation such as $\sqrt{||w||_2^2 + \epsilon}$ \citep{schmidt2007fast}.
-However, these methods are no longer precisely $L_1$; the optimization speed and the quality of the found solution often depend strongly on the parameter $\epsilon$.
-To the best of our knowledge, our proposed algorithm is the only known method that is applicable to any $L_1$ problem without any approximation.
+The same problem also exists in the sparse multinomial logistic regression task \citep{cawley2006sparse}, which relies on a diagonal second-order coordinate descent algorithm.
+Another line of work proposes to use the iterative thresholding algorithms (ISTA) for solving lasso \citep{beck2009fast}, but it is unclear how ISTA-type algorithms could be generalized to solve general nonconvex problems.
+Instead of finding an efficient algorithm for a special $L_1$ problem, our strategy is to transform an $L_1$ problem into a differentiable problem for which the simplest gradient descent algorithms can be efficient.

-Two works are similar in spirit to ours. \cite{girosi1998equivalence} showed that in certain specific conditions, $L_1$ penalty is equivalent to SVM. \cite{grandvalet1998least} showed that $L_1$ penalty in an arbitrary system is approximately equivalent to an adaptive quadratic penalty where each parameter comes with an independent learnable weight decay strength.
-However, this equivalence is not exact, and one cannot apply straightforward gradient descent to solve it.